Bien dans sa peau, translates as being ‘well in her skin’.

 So many new machines and techniques have been developed in the last few years that promise to rejuvenate, re-texture, re-surface, tighten and tweak the face and the body.
 I don’t know if all these treatments live up to their promises and I don’t know if having these surgeries or procedures does provide you with the coveted beauty that we yearn for.

-I am certainly of an age where this interests me – I call it, ‘the fork in the road’ years.
+This interests me – I call it, ‘the fork in the road’ years.
 It is a time in my life where suddenly I don’t look the same as I did before and I need to re-define my style.
 The face in the mirror looking back at me is a stranger and it is time to rethink the wardrobe, the hair and in reality, the whole package.
 It’s that same day when your daughter walks out the door in your best pair of heels or your favourite bracelet and you realize that the pleasure is all in the giving not in the wearing.

 How far to go?
 Which road to take?